-1. Indicators: Regular Procedure: General Time limit set in law for the determining authority to make a decision or at first instance: the asylum application 6 months 2.
-Are detailed reasons for the rejection at first instance of an asylum app applicant in writing? lication shared with the ⊠ Yes □ No 3.
-Backlog of pending cases at first instance as of 31 December 2019: Immigration Office CGRS 11,654 10,362 cases
+Indicators: Regular Procedure: General

+- Time limit set in law for the determining authority to make a decision on the asylum application at first instance: - Are detailed reasons for the rejection at first instance of an asylum application shared with the applicant in writing?

+∑ Yes ☐ No

+- 3. Backlog of pending cases at first instance as of 31 December 2020:53

+- Immigration Office

+CGRS

+12,633 cases

 The asylum applications for which Belgium is responsible according to the Dublin Regulation are transferred to the office of the CGRS to be examined on their merits.
 The CGRS, which is the competent determining authority, is exclusively specialised in asylum decision-making.
 In a single procedure, the CGRS first examines whether the applicant fulfils the eligibility criteria for refugee status.
-If the applicant does not meet these criteria the CGRS will automatically examine whether the applicant is eligible for subsidiary protection.
+If the applicant does not meet these criteria the CGRS will automatically examine whether the applicant is eligible for subsidiary protection.54

-The CGRS has the competence to:54
+The CGRS has the competence to:55